Skip to main content

 How To Use ABM Analytics

 You’ve collected your data, and now it’s time to put it to work.
-There are many ways to leverage analytics for your ABM initiatives, including predicting customer behavior, qualifying or scoring leads as MQLs vs SQLs, and mapping customer touch points.
+There are many ways to leverage predictive marketing analytics for your ABM initiatives, including predicting customer behavior, qualifying or scoring leads as MQLs vs SQLs, and mapping customer touch points.

 Predictive Analytics